PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-10 04:51:59
+Last updated: 2024-04-10 04:52:32
-Random Quote: You don’t love anyone?
-Of course you don’t, darling.
-You don’t have the balls for it.
-To love, you need courage. - Nairobi
+Random Quote: I will put you under the jail. - Hank Schrader